pbs-students/pbs-challenges/bart/How.to.update.me.md

 ```

-Save the 'readme.md' file. get add both the 'readme.md' file and the directory you created.
+Save the 'readme.md' file.
+git add both the 'readme.md' file and the directory you created.

 E.g.